MicrosoftDocs/powerapps-docs/powerapps-docs/cards/make-a-card/ui-elements/controls.md

    :::image type="content" source="../../media/make-a-card/insert-menu.png" alt-text="Screenshot of the Insert menu in the Power Apps card designer.":::

-1. With the control selected, use the **Properties** pane to modify it.
+1. With the control selected, use the properties pane to modify it.

 ## Controls reference